How to become

 Career tips

 You'll need to put together a portfolio of your work to highlight your design skills to show at interview.
-Work experience would also give you an advantage when applying for training and jobs.
+Some work experience would also give you an advantage when applying for training and jobs.

 Professional and industry bodies